lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the quiz directory.<br/><br/>
 ![quiz1](readme_images/quiz1.png)

 - Run the main.go file in the main folder to start the program.
-(By default, the program takes the quiz questions in the problem.csv file sequentially and have a duration of 30 seconds.
+(By default, the program takes the quiz questions in the problem.csv file sequentially and has a duration of 30 seconds.
 You can use the s flag to shuffle the quiz questions and the t flag to set the duration)<br/><br/>
 ![quiz2](readme_images/quiz2.png)

-- Answer the questions by passing numbers in the terminal.<br/><br/>
+- Answer the questions by passing numbers on the terminal.<br/><br/>
 ![quiz3](readme_images/quiz3.png)

 - Here's the final output of the program.
-(In this example, the program exited due to the timer timeout)<br/><br/>
+(In this example, the program exited due to the timeout)<br/><br/>
 ![quiz4](readme_images/quiz4.png)

 **2. urlshort**

 This is the solution for the [2nd](https://github.com/gophercises/urlshort) exercise.
-Activities involved: making a simple web server that maps its paths into other paths.
+Activities involved: making a simple web application that maps its paths to other paths.
 The mapped paths can be specified in a JSON/YAML file or database.

 To run the program:

 - Open a terminal session and go to the urlshort directory.<br/><br/>
 ![urlshort1](readme_images/urlshort1.png)

-- Run the main.go file in the main folder to start the web server.
-(By default, the program uses the path map on the pathyaml.yaml file.
-You can use the f flag to specify another file or the d flag to specify a database address and use that database instead)<br/><br/>
+- Run the main.go file in the main folder.
+(By default, the program uses the path map from the pathyaml.yaml file.
+You can use the f flag to define a path of another file or use the d flag to specify a database address and use that database instead)<br/><br/>
 ![urlshort2](readme_images/urlshort2.png)

 - Visit the web server by using a browser.
-(The example below visited the /urlshort path, and the program redirected the request to https://github.com/gophercises/urlshort, the same as what was specified in the path map file)<br/><br/>
+(The example below visited the /urlshort path, and the program redirected the request to https://github.com/gophercises/urlshort, which is the same as what was specified in the path map)<br/><br/>
 ![urlshort3](readme_images/urlshort3.png)<br/><br/>
 ![urlshort4](readme_images/urlshort4.png)